Henry County Regional Academic Center

 Henry County has a population of 203,922, making it Georgia's 8th most populous county and the 10th fastest growing county in the nation.

 The library at the Henry County Regional Academic Center is part of the Mercer University Library network that serves as a gateway of information resources through strong collections and innovative, technology-rich patron services to support the educational needs of our working adult students.
 Our libraries’ collections offer a wide variety of print, non-print and electronic resources, including web-based library catalogs and remotely accessible full-text resources.

 Mercer is a full participant in GALILEO, the award-winning statewide library network of full-text resources, e-books and indexes that brings a full array of information resources to the desktop.

 A robust and constantly expanding infrastructure gives students the technological tools they need to complete coursework and stay connected.
 Students access the Mercer network through both wireless and wired Internet connections.
 Our computing labs provide students with specialized software.

 The university maintains a health service for all students including those at the Henry County Regional Academic Center.
-Student Health and Counseling (SHAC) provides medical and mental health services to all currently enrolled Mercer students.
-Except for Counseling, these services are accessible at the Atlanta and Macon campuses.
-The SHAC staff works as an integrated treatment team to provide quality care.
+Counseling and Psychological Services (CAPS) provides medical and mental health services to all currently enrolled Mercer students.
+These services are accessible at the Atlanta and Macon campuses.
+The CAPS staff works as an integrated treatment team to provide quality care.
 Most services are free of charge, and any costs incurred can be paid at the time of service or billed to the student account.
 Appointments are encouraged, and walk-in visits will be accommodated when possible.
 Our hope is to provide an atmosphere that is welcoming and respectful of the dignity and worth of all students.